Liechtenstein: Domestic Corporate Taxation

 Value Added Tax

-The rate of VAT is 8% with a reduced rate of 2.5% for food, printed matter and medicines.
-Exports are exempt, as are medical and educational services, and most real estate transactions.
-A special tax rate of 3.8% applies to lodging services.
+The standard rate of VAT is 7.7%, and a reduced rate of 2.5% applies to food, drugs, newspapers, magazines and books.
+In addition certain types of accommodation are charged at 3.7%.
+Exports are exempt, as are medical and educational services, social services, banking, insurance and most property transactions.

 The last time the VAT rates were changed – in both Switzerland and Liechtenstein – was on 1 January 2018.
 The standard rate was lowered from 8% to 7.7% and the special rate for accommodation services was reduced from 3.8% to 3.7%.
 The reduced 2.5% rate remained the same.

 Any person liable for VAT who conducts entrepreneurial activity in Liechtenstein and has a taxable turnover of less than CHF 100,000 within a financial year can be exempted from taxation.